Watch Cathy Ritter, Director of the Colorado Tourism Office, present

 That was the year Colorado became the only state to eliminate its tourism marketing function, when it cut its $12 million promotion budget to zero.
 As a result, Colorado’s domestic market share plunged 30% within two years, representing a loss of over $1.4 billion in tourism revenue annually.
 Over time, the revenue loss increased to well over $2 billion yearly.

-Documenting research that spans more than 20 years, this paper provides a quintessential demonstration of the necessity and financial value of marketing.
+Documenting research that spans over 30 years, this paper provides a quintessential demonstration of the necessity and financial value of marketing.
 It details the state of Colorado’s roller-coaster funding ride, including the complete loss of its tourism marketing budget, and the subsequent successful fight for renewed financial support.
 It is a cautionary tale for financial decision-makers who are considering major budget cuts for tourism promotion.